rahulkrishna-s/imdb-eda-notebooks/reports/analysis_summary.md

 ### 1.1 Source and Scope
-  **Dataset:** IMDb Top 1000 Movies from Kaggle **Initial Size:** 1,000 rows × 16 columns
+  **Dataset:** IMDb Top 1000 Movies from Kaggle

+  **Initial Size:** 1,000 rows × 16 columns

   **Final Size (after cleaning):** 773 rows × 16 columns

 ### 1.2 Key Variables
   **Numerical:** IMDB_Rating, Meta_score, Runtime, Gross, No_of_Votes, Released_Year

-  **Categorical:** Genre, Certificate, Director **Derived:** Gross_Millions, Certificate_Cleaned, Decade, Score_Difference
+  **Categorical:** Genre, Certificate, Director

+  **Derived:** Gross_Millions, Certificate_Cleaned, Decade, Score_Difference

 ## 2. Data Cleaning Methodology

 ### 2.1 Missing Value Treatment
   Released year value of one row was missing and was added using manual look up after getting the Series_Title.

   Rows missing the Certificate value was filled with Unrated because it wasnt too important for analysis.

   Metascore missing values was replaced by median.

-Rows missing gross was dropped because it was an important column.
+  Rows missing Gross was dropped reducing the total number of rows in the cleaned dataset from 1000 to 831.
+This was done because Gross was an important column and visualization of the column suggested using median as a replacement wont work.

 ### 2.2 Data Type Conversions
-  Released_Year: object converted to int
+  Released_Year: object converted to int.

-  Runtime:  obj converted int also removing min
+  Runtime:  obj converted int also removing min.

-  Gross: from obj to float
+  Gross: from obj to float.

+### 2.3 Feature Engineering
+  **Gross_Millions:** Converted gross revenue to millions for readability

+  **Certificate_Cleaned:** Mapped 15+ certificate types to 4 categories called Universal, Parental Guidance, Adult and Unrated

+  **Decade:** Binned years into decades for temporal analysis

+  **Score_Difference:** (IMDB_Rating × 10) - Meta_score to compare the IMDb ratings with critic sentiment (that is metascore).